Best Protein Supplement Deals UK: Buy Smarter, Spend Less

 Myprotein is one of the UK's largest sports nutrition retailers and offers one of the widest ranges of protein products at consistently competitive prices.
 It sells own-brand whey, casein, plant-based, and blended protein powders alongside branded products from other manufacturers.

-The most significant savings at Myprotein come during its Impact Week sale events โ typically held in spring and autumn โ when site-wide percentage-off discounts apply across most products.
+The most significant savings at Myprotein come during its Impact Week sale events — typically held in spring and autumn — when site-wide percentage-off discounts apply across most products.
 Black Friday and January also bring notable promotions.
 Signing up to the Myprotein mailing list provides advance notice of upcoming sales and sometimes unlocks a welcome discount for new subscribers.
-Current Myprotein discount codes and promotions are at /stores/myprotein.
+Current Myprotein discount codes and promotions are in our health and beauty deals.

 Myprotein's own-brand Impact Whey Protein is one of the most price-competitive whey concentrates available in the UK when bought during a sale, particularly in larger bag sizes.